 - Color & Mix: usually given as “week of” this allows you to hold time with you finishing facilities.

-- Delivery Date: always begin with the end in mind
+- Delivery Date: always begin with the end in mind!

 - Air Date: This is you ultimate back-against-the-wall deadline.

 From my experience, the biggest problem with the Dashboard is also its greatest strength: the data density.
-What’s useful to the Post Supervisor (to demonstrate domain mastery by being able to quickly answer any obscure question about the Post Schedule), is going to be information overload to a stakeholder.
+What’s useful to the Post Supervisor (to demonstrate domain mastery by being able to quickly answer any obscure question about the Post Schedule), is going to be information overload to a creative executive or financial stakeholder.
 “What am I looking at here?” is often heard from an executive producer upon being handed a dashboard schedule for the first or fiftieth time.
 But then again, keeping stakeholders appraised is the probably every Post Supervisor’s biggest challenge!